Beyond the dam, a new vision for resilient communities

-American Rivers, a nonprofit based in Washington, D.C., announced this week a list of 72 dams that were removed from waterways across the country in 2016, restoring more than 2,100 miles of river and stream habitat to a free-flowing state.
+American Rivers, a nonprofit based in Washington, D.C., announced in February a list of 72 dams that were removed from waterways across the country in 2016, restoring more than 2,100 miles of river and stream habitat to a free-flowing state.
 Thirty-one were in the Northeast, with Pennsylvania leading the country for the 14th straight time, at 10.

 The Service’s Fish Passage Program funded the removal project, and multiple partners worked together to improve water quality and let trout reach important upstream habitat.
 Because the dam was historically notable, remnants were left both underwater and along the shore to allow access by those interested in the past.

 According to Mark Roberts, coordinator for the Service’s Partners for Fish and Wildlife Program in Pennsylvania, “This project shows that when like-minded people get together, they can produce results that benefit both wildlife and local communities.”

 The Norton Paper Mill Dam, on the Jeremy River in Colchester, Connecticut, was built in the early 1800s.
 Until the 1960s, the mill was the focal point of the Westchester section of the town, supplying jobs for villagers and nearby farmers alike.
 Nearly 20-feet high, it blocked the upstream movement of migratory fish, including Atlantic salmon, river herring, American eel, and Eastern brook trout.